diovisgood/diovisgood.github.io/_posts/2022-06-22-text-embeddings-computation.md

 #### Computation

-You first need to install the `openai` Python library.
+You first need to install the `openai` and `scikit-learn` Python libraries.

 ```python
 import openai